Adam Schlesinger: Death and tribute

-On April 1, 2020, during the COVID-19 pandemic in the United States, Schlesinger died of complications from COVID-19 at a hospital in Poughkeepsie outside New York City at the age of 52.
-He had tested positive, and was hospitalized and placed on a ventilator for over a week before his death.
+On April 1, 2020, during the COVID-19 pandemic in the United States, it was announced that Schlesinger died of complications from COVID-19 at a hospital in Poughkeepsie, New York at the age of 52, having been on a ventilator for over a week before his death.

 On June 16, 2020, the tribute album Saving for a Custom Van was released in Schlesinger's memory on Father/Daughter Records.
 The title is a reference to the Fountains of Wayne song "Utopia Parkway".
-The 31-track album features covers of songs Schlesinger wrote or performed by artists such as Kay Hanley, Ben Lee, and Prince Daddy & The Hyena.
+The 31-track album features covers of songs Schlesinger wrote or performed by artists such as Kay Hanley, Ben Lee, and Prince Daddy & the Hyena.
 His collaborator Rachel Bloom and his Fountains of Wayne bandmate Jody Porter also participated.
 All proceeds from the album were donated to the MusiCares COVID-19 relief fund.

-The 2021 revival of Johnny Test was dedicated to Schlesinger.
+Schlesinger's former bandmates in Tinted Windows briefly re-united in May 2021 to perform a livestream event in his memory.

+An Indianapolis-based Fountains of Wayne tribute band, Utopia Parkway, performed two sets in 2021 in honor of Schlesinger.

+Rachel Bloom, who was a close friend and worked with Schlesinger on Crazy Ex-Girlfriend, addressed his death and how the loss affected her in her 2024 Netflix special, Death, Let Me Do My Show.